thisiscam/py-sucks/README.md

 ## Installation

-If you have a recent version of Python 3, you should be able to do `pip install sucks` to get the most recently released version of this.
+If you have a recent version of Python 3, you should be able to do `pip install py-sucks` to get the most recently released version of this.

 ## Usage